nest/nest-simulator/doc/examples/mc_neuron.rst

     n = nest.Create('iaf_cond_alpha_mc')

-A ``multimeter`` is created and connected to the neurons.
+A :cpp:class:`multimeter <nest::multimeter>` is created and connected to the neurons.
 The parameters specified for the multimeter include the list of quantities that should be recorded and the time interval at which quantities are measured.